kstenerud/concise-encoding/cbe-specification.md

 Array Types
 -----------

-An array for the purposes of this spec is a contiguous sequence of octets, stored in length delimited chunks.
-The array type determines how those octets are to be interpreted.
+An array for the purposes of this spec is a contiguous sequence of identically sized elements, stored in length delimited chunks.
+The array type determines how the data is to be interpreted.

 ### Chunking